pnp/List-Formatting/column-samples/generic-date-notation/readme.md

 ---

 ## Additional notes
+I verified this formatting for Dutch and English Locales (Regional Settings) of the SharePoint Site.
 Please let me know if you have a scenario that is not accounted for in my generic example when it comes regional settings logic.
-Maybe we can add logic to this script.
+Maybe we can add more logic to this script together.